Terry Adkins: Exhibitions

 Adkins had work in many exhibitions over the years.
 Early on, Adkins's art went international with work featured at Project Binz 39 in Zurich in 1986, and at Salama-Caro Gallery in London in 1987.
 In 1995 Adkins showed work at the Whitney Museum of American Art at Philip Morris in New York, and in 1997 at the International Gallery at the Smithsonian Institution in Washington, D.C.
 Adkins also had a show in 1999 at the Institute of Contemporary Art at University of Pennsylvania.
 In 2006 his work "Darkwater", a celebration of W.E.B.
 Dubois, was featured at Gallery 51 at Massachusetts College of Liberal Arts (MCLA) in the Berkshires.
 A short time later, Adkins was included in the 2008 NeoHooDoo: Art for a Forgotten Faith exhibition at MoMA PS1 in New York, which explored ritual and spirituality in art and was organized in collaboration with Houston's Menil Collection.
 Adkins went international again in 2009, displaying work in Gallery of the American Academy at American Academy in Rome, Italy.

 In 2012 The Frances Young Tang Teaching Museum and Art Gallery (tang) at Skidmore College in New York hosted a retrospective of Adkins's work in a show called "Recital", including sculpture, video, and photography that honors a number of iconic historical figures and the lesser-known parts of their personal histories.
 The following year Adkins was featured in the 2013 exhibition Radical Presence: Black Performance in Contemporary Art at the Contemporary Arts Museum Houston.

 His art was also included in the 2014 Whitney Biennial at the Whitney Museum in New York City, the same year his solo show "Nenuphar" opened at Salon 94 gallery.
 Next, at the 2015 Venice Biennale, a sculpture he created from found musical instruments was included in All The World's Futures, an exhibition curated by Okwui Enwezor that centered on social practice in art.

 In 2021, the Frist Art Museum presented Terry Adkins: Our Sons and Daughters Ever on the Altar, an exhibition of Adkins' sculpture, prints and video works.

 In 2023, Adkins' work was included in the exhibition and related catalogue of Spirit in the Land, a show looking into human interconnection with natural worlds and ecologies organized by the Nasher Museum of Art at Duke University, in Durham.
-The group exhibition is traveling to the Pérez Art Museum Miami, in 2024.
+The group exhibition traveled to the Pérez Art Museum Miami in 2024.